ThomasBurleson/angularjs-gsTimelines/README.md

 The goal is the development of a *next-generation* Animation layer for AngularJS... with functionality and power to easily develop rich UX... as demonstrated in [Material Design](http://www.google.com/design/spec/material-design/introduction.html) and the [Polymer Topeka Quiz](https://www.polymer-project.org/apps/topeka/) app.

 [Meaningful transitions](http://www.google.com/design/spec/animation/meaningful-transitions.html) establish visual continuity with and during transitions between two visual states.
+Carefully choreographed motion design can effectively guide the user’s attention and focus through multiple steps of a process or procedure, avoid confusion when layouts change or elements are rearranged, and improve the overall beauty of the experience

-Reveal animations provide users visual continuity when you show or hide a group of UI elements... the Koda application developed below use the [Reveal effect](http://developer.android.com/training/material/animations.html#Reveal).
+Higlighted in Material is a UX called the 'Reveal' pattern.
+Reveal animations provide users visual continuity when you show or hide a group of UI elements...
+Reveal animations often involve complex choreographies with hierarchical timing.
+The Koda application developed below uses the [Reveal effect](http://developer.android.com/training/material/animations.html#Reveal) and provides a UX composed of complex motions.

 New Animation API requirements and a viable **DSL** (domain-specific-language layered on top of AngularJS ngAnimate) will be derived from experiments and explorations of real-world UX animation samples using the following three (3) Animation libraries: